MATPOK1005/Template-Shoop/README.md

 # Template-Shoop
 This is a template shop I did.

 Another one of my school projects.
-This
+This one is made in php using cookies.